sharlander/caut/README.md

 =====

 A puppet like c automation tool

-At the moment 'caut' only supports files
+At the moment 'caut' only supports:

+ - files
+ - packages
+ - services

 ---